First of all, what is civil protection?

-It also includes people like Fernando Adrados Moran.
+It also includes people like Captain Fernando Adrados Moran.

-Fernando is a lieutenant pilot with the Spanish Air Force.
-He was part of a team composed of three other Spanish pilots, two French, two Italian, two Portuguese, plus one from Morocco who helped to control Portugal’s deadliest wildfires in June 2017; the fires claimed 66 lives, and were so intense that flames reached heights of 40 metres.
+Fernando is a Captain with the Spanish Air Force.
+He was part of a team composed of 3 other Spanish pilots, 2 French, 2 Italian, 2 Portuguese, plus one from Morocco who helped to control Portugal’s deadliest wildfires in June 2017; the fires claimed 66 lives, and were so intense that flames reached heights of 40 metres.

 “Flying over a 40,000 hectare fire like the one in Portugal is like flying over the moon.
 As far as the eye can reach, you can only see grey, you can only see black,” Fernando recalls.